Joseph Barnett (Jack the Ripper suspect): Relationship with Mary Jane Kelly

 Joseph Barnett was Mary Jane Kelly's roommate until days before she was brutally murdered on Friday 9 November 1888.
-He was 30 years old in 1888 and had worked as a fish porter at the Billinsgate Fish Market in London's East End, though he had reportedly been fired earlier in the year, which may have been why Kelly had resorted to prostitution.
+He was 30 years old in 1888 and had worked as a fish porter at the Billingsgate Fish Market in London's East End, though he had reportedly been fired earlier in the year, which may have been why Kelly had resorted to prostitution.
 He occasionally also worked as a construction worker.
 The pair had rented the small room of 13 Miller's Court at 26 Dorset Street, Spitalfields.

 On 30 October that year, he had separated from Kelly after a violent fight, potentially due to his disapproval of the people whom she associated with as a prostitute.
 During the fight blunt objects had been thrown, resulting in the glass of the window adjacent to the door that entered the house being broken.

 Barnett later testified that despite the separation, they saw each other again outside Miller's Court several times after he had moved out, though only as friends.
 Both he and Kelly adopted, from then on, the custom of introducing the arm through the broken window in order to open the porch from the inside, pushing the inner bolt, since they had lost the only key and had no money to manufacture a copy.
 Barnett also stated that on the night of 8 November, the evening of Kelly's murder, he had visited her for around one hour.

 That version seemed incongruous and aroused distrust among the investigators.
 If Barnett had stopped living with Kelly, his claim that they both opened the keyless door by using the procedure he described was not understood.
 However, Barnett explained that, despite their confrontation, they remained on cordial terms, to the point that when he got a new job, he offered financial assistance to Kelly.
 Some witnesses apparently confirmed Barnett's claims, having seen the couple drinking in a tavern in the company of Julia Venturney, another resident of Miller's Court.

 In the subsequent judicial survey conducted after the murder of Mary Jane Kelly, he was called to the stand as a witness.
 Once there, he said he could recognise Kelly, despite the dire state of the body, by the shape of her eyes and ears.
 After that statement, Barnett supplied to the justice most of the little information known about Kelly's life.